Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 Creating a survey?
 Ask for their name early on, then use it again when you ask a question later.
 This feature is called Recall here at Typeform, and it'll make your form feel like it’s got a short-term memory.
 Use it sparingly, though.
 Otherwise you’ll sound like you’re trying to Jedi mind-trick someone.

 As humans, we think about ourselves.
 A lot.
 Right now, I’m thinking about rewarding myself with lunch.

 But good conversations involve good listeners.
 So put your needs aside and focus on theirs.

 Ask yourself this: What’s the benefit for your audience?
 Why should they invest time answering your questions?
 Get the benefit in there early.

-Let’s say Esteban wants to provide more information about his line of travel toasters…
+Let’s say your friend want to provide more information about their niche line of travel toasters...

 Remember: their needs, not yours.

 5. Speak as one, to one